 When calculating the bonus, the aim is to both recognize employees' high level of dedication and enable them to share in the success of their segment and of DZ PRIVATBANK as a company.
 That is why the segment and location factors are used as additional performance factors in determining the bonus.
 The level of these factors is as follows:

-Performance factors level

-Individual performance factor: 0.5 to 1.8

-Segment factor: 0.8 to 1.2

-Location factor: 0.8 to 1.2
+Performance factors Individual performance factor Segment factor Location factor Level 0.5-1.8 0.8-1.2 0.8-1.2